georgiabloyce/azure-docs/articles/private-5g-core/complete-private-mobile-network-prerequisites.md

 ### Data networks

-Allocate the following IP addresses for each data network in the site:
+Allocate the following IP addresses for each data network (up to three) in the site:

 - Network address in CIDR notation.
 - Default gateway.